SpacelyProject/spacely-caribou-common-blocks/pixel_buffer/README.md

-# Pixel Buffer
+# Dataframe buffer

 ### Block Function
-This block takes in the 448-bit dataframes from lpgbt and does two things.
-1. Stores the raw dataframes into BRAM
-2. Stores the 21-bit, aligned, and zero-suppressed pixels into BRAM.
-This block also provides a FIFO interface to read out both raw dataframes and pixels.
-Note: aligning is necessary because lpgbt gives data from the arrays in 16 bits chunks, while each pixel is 21 bits (11 bit address and 10 bit value)
+The dataframe buffer takes in raw 234-bit dataframes from the lpgbt and stores them into a BRAM FIFO.
+The block then allows read out of the FIFO through the AXI bus by splitting the 234-bit dataframe into eight 32-bit registers.

 ### Configurable Parameters